© Greater Van Gogos

-The Greater Van Gogos region encompasses a network of grandmothers groups that began in Vancouver and its suburbs.
-In March 2006, Stephen Lewis, a Canadian humanitarian and former UN Special Envoy for HIV/AIDS in Africa, issued a call to Canadian grandmothers to stand up for their African counterparts.
-In the Vancouver area, three women answered that call and asked their friends to join them.
-With fewer than 10 members, they launched Greater Van Gogos, deciding that they’d all done a great deal of volunteering in their lives and they wanted this to be different.
-By different they meant: our groups working together, supporting each other, being inclusive and welcoming to new members, and operating without hierarchy.
-Each group is unique, with members making decisions about their group – how often they want to meet, what their ideal group size is, how they choose to raise funds and awareness, and more.
+The Greater Van Gogos region encompasses a network of groups that began in Vancouver and its suburbs.
+In March 2006, the Stephen Lewis Foundation issued a call to Canadian grandmothers to stand up for their African counterparts.
+Shortly after, Greater Van Gogos was launched as one group in the Vancouver area.
+Before long, the original group broke into more.
+Our groups often work together, support each other, and are inclusive and welcoming to new members.
+Our region operates with leadership and without hierarchy.
+Each group is unique, with members making decisions such as how often they want to meet, what their ideal group size is, how they choose to raise funds and awareness within the context of the Grandmothers Campaign and more.
 Ours are true “grassroots” organizations!

 Greater Van Gogos acts as an umbrella to support more than 20 groups registered with the Stephen Lewis Foundation’s Grandmothers Campaign.
 We have two co-chairs who serve two-year terms, a steering committee with a secretary and treasurer, and representatives from six geographic areas called “neighbourhoods”.
 We also have a regional communications team and a speakers’ roster, plus we offer speakers’ training upon request from groups.